kfkhwaja/kfkhwaja.github.io/aerodynamics/_sources/index.rst.txt

 ==========================

 Kabir's notes on aerodynamics, covering material from AE 325 at the University of Michigan.
-Inspired by Professor Fidkowski's notes and Alasdair Gray's AE 523 notes site.
+Inspired by Professor Fidkowski's notes and 'Alasdair Gray's AE 523 notes site<https://a-cgray.github.io/AE523-Fall23/intro.html/>'_.

 .. toctree::
    :maxdepth: 2